 Moo Shu Chicken

-This better-than-takeout Moo Shu Chicken is a sizzling hot stir-fry of thinly sliced chicken, cooked egg, and veggies all coated in a delightfully savory, slightly sweet sauce.
+This better-than-takeout Moo Shu Chicken is a sizzling hot stir fry prepared with thinly sliced chicken, cooked egg, and veggies all coated in a delightfully savory, slightly sweet sauce.
 Forget Chinese takeout!
 Make it at home.

 Finished moo shu chicken in a pan.